in

 Pros and Cons of Sealing Flagstone

 Indeed, flagstone is a very durable and long-lasting material.
-It is also appealing, that is why it is a popular choice for patios as it enhances the look of your outdoor space.
+It is also appealing, which is why it is a popular choice for patios as it enhances the look of your outdoor space.

 Sealing A Flagstone Patio